-- + Amalgamation of existing titles to facilitate development of the five superlots in accordance with the Activity Centre Structure Plan. - + Although beyond the structure plan boundary, the Coastal Hazard Risk Management and Adaptation Plan sets out steps to be taken by others in order to help protect the site and surrounds from the risks posed by coastal hazards, including increasing the level of the beach in front of the development area to be more consistent with the natural levels of the beach. - + City of Albany to take over the management and maintenance of the public realm upon completion of development. - + Traffic management plans will be required to be prepared and submitted to the City of Albany for events/ markets within Flinders Parade.
+- + Amalgamation of existing titles to facilitate development of the five superlots in accordance with the Activity Centre Structure Plan. - + Although beyond the structure plan boundary, the Coastal Hazard Risk Management and Adaptation Plan sets out steps to be taken in conjunction with the City of Albany in order to help protect the site and surrounds from the risks posed by coastal hazards. - + City of Albany to take over the management and maintenance of the public realm upon completion of development. - + Traffic management plans will be required to be prepared and submitted to the City of Albany for events/ markets within Flinders Parade.